kowkanonk/xlrw/README.md

 # xlrw
+generate reports by using existing format.

+# OCT 16, 2018
-Reading excel format for report generating.
+currently used for reconciliation report generating.